 Martial arts and meditation (the T’ai Chi Chuan Yang family system) has been an important part of my life since 2010.
 I credit my practice with enriching my life and helping me build resilience.
-It’s also a lot of fun and has helped me stay fit!
+It’s a great to help us slow down, breathe, and notice the beauty in the world around us.

 We discuss principles of Daoism, Taiji and Internal Style martial arts, and integrate them into our practice today.
 We go a little deeper into details and applications for some of the postures we already know.
 We review the first section of the Yang 150 Solo Form up through Press and Push, and I demonstrate Single Whip.
 I hope principles of practice are sinking in, and that you're enjoying classes and your personal movement practice.
 Be well!